Airbus nears $7 billion Philippines order despite U.S. lobbying

 Beijing's sovereignty claim over the huge area has set it against Vietnam and the Philippines as the three race to tap possibly huge oil reserves.

-The United States pledged in April to triple military aid to Manila in 2012 while remaining broadly cautious on defence ties.
+The United States pledged in April to triple military aid to Manila in 2012 while remaining broadly cautious on defense ties.

-Philippines President Benigno Aquino visited the United States in June, highlighting the archipelago's growing importance in U.S. thinking and temporarily raising U.S. hopes of a commercial aviation deal benefiting export jobs.
+Philippines President Benigno Aquino visited the United States in June, highlighting the archipelago's growing importance in U.S. thinking and temporarily raising U.S. hopes of a commercial aviation deal benefiting export jobs [ID:nL1E8H7F4O].

 Some industry sources said Tuesday's anticipated deal may not be the last word on PAL's fleet renewal, with potential demand for longer-range, wider-bodied jets up for grabs.